-As part of the country that gave the world Errol Flynn, the Hill’s Hoist, Kylie Minogue, Wi-Fi, The Wiggles, and RM Williams boots (to name but a few), there’s a great deal to be proud of if you’re lucky enough to call yourself an Australian.
-Whether you were born here, or arrived by land or sea to make a new life, Australia is the little big country that punches above its weight time and time again, and we, as Australians, through ingenuity and a community-minded, can-do attitude, consistently produce valid reasons to love it a little bit more.
+As part of the country that gave the world Errol Flynn, the Hill’s Hoist, Kylie Minogue, Wi-Fi, The Wiggles, and RM Williams boots (to name but a few), and while there’s still a ways to go issues like sustainability, there’s a great deal to be proud of if you’re lucky enough to call yourself an Australian.
+Whether you were born here or arrived by land or sea to make a new life, Australia is the little big country that often punches above its weight time and time again, and we, as Australians, through ingenuity and a community-minded, can-do attitude, consistently produce many valid reasons to love it a little bit more.

 We are proud to be an Australian publication, but lately, a particular topic of debate concerning our fantastic country has become too loud to ignore.

 The debate to change the official date of Australia Day from the 26th of January is one which rears its head every twelve months, and in recent years, has picked up enough traction to become ‘trending’, so that mainstream media outlets now flog it within an inch of its life.
 Popular YouTuber Friendly Jordies pointed out in a video that it wasn’t until 2017 that millennial-focused sites Junkee and Pedestrian even really picked up on the issue, yet now, it is evident that all media, from mainstream mastheads down to bored bloggers, have something to say on the matter.